-- 5.6 Historical fare data obtained by the Commission indicates a significant impact from V Australia's entry on the Melbourne-Johannesburg route, and in particular on the leisure segment of the market.
-Throughout the period from November 2009 when V Australia started selling fares until it left the route in February 2011 its lowest economy class fares stayed fairly steady, with a slight downward trend from October 2010.
-Its fares were consistently lower than those of Qantas and SAA between March and December 2010, although by a relatively small margin.
-A large gap opened up between its economy fares and those of Qantas and SAA from December 2010. - 5.7 Whereas Qantas normally common rates its Sydney and Melbourne fares, when V Australia introduced a Melbourne service Qantas priced economy class seats out of Melbourne lower than Sydney, in the order of between 6% and 18%.
+- Whereas Qantas normally common rates its Sydney and Melbourne fares, when V Australia introduced a Melbourne service Qantas priced economy class seats out of Melbourne lower than Sydney, in the order of between 6% and 18%.
 Once V Australia exited the route, Qantas' fares out of Melbourne reverted to being the same as for Sydney.
-On the Melbourne route the lowest economy class fares on sale by Qantas and SAA fell quite sharply in early 2010 and rose again in December 2010, although this also coincided with the start of the high season. - 5.8 Data provided to the Commission indicates that Qantas' and SAA's business class fares on the Melbourne route did not fall and were consistently higher than V Australia's from late 2009 to February 2011.
+On the Melbourne route the lowest economy class fares on sale by Qantas and SAA fell quite sharply in early 2010 and rose again in December 2010, although this also coincided with the start of the high season. - Data provided to the Commission indicates that Qantas' and SAA's business class fares on the Melbourne route did not fall and were consistently higher than V Australia's from late 2009 to February 2011.
 This would suggest that with only two and later three services a week, Qantas and SAA did not see V Australia as a serious competitive threat in the premium market, even for Melbourne-South Africa traffic. - As noted above, passengers flying between Melbourne and South Africa have shown a strong preference for flying on third country airlines, which offer cheaper fares for an alternative one stop service without substantially longer travel times.
 V Australia's entry with a direct service and competitive fares on the Melbourne-Johannesburg route had its most substantial impact on these carriers.
-In particular, Singapore Airlines saw its share of traffic between Australia and South Africa fall from 12.3% in 2009 to 8% in 2011. - V Australia's entry seems to have had little competitive impact on prices charged for direct services between Sydney and Johannesburg.
+In particular, Singapore Airlines saw its share of traffic between Australia and South Africa fall from 10.9% in 2009 to 8.7% in 2010. - 6.10 V Australia's entry seems to have had little competitive impact on prices charged for direct services between Sydney and Johannesburg.
 Data provided by Qantas indicates that there was a moderate upward trend in its Sydney-Johannesburg discount economy fares between June 2010 and August 2011, with little discernible change when V Australia entered and left the market.
-This suggests that Qantas did not see V Australia as a competitive threat in the Sydney market, with its two to three weekly services via Melbourne. - 5.11 The apparent lack of competitive threat posed by V Australia's entry for the code share partners' direct services is reflected in their share of traffic.
-SAA's share fell from 29.6% in 2009 to 26.8% in 2011, but its market share has been on a downward trend since 2003 when it peaked at 36.7%.
-Qantas' market share has remained fairly steady over the same period, ranging from a high of 42.7% in 2003 to a low of 38.3% in 2005 and is currently just over 40%.
+This suggests that Qantas did not see V Australia as a competitive threat in the Sydney market, with its two to three weekly services via Melbourne. - The apparent lack of competitive threat posed by V Australia's entry for the code share partners' direct services is reflected in their share of traffic.
+SAA's share fell from 30.2% in 2009 to 27.8% in 2011, but its market share has been on a downward trend since 2004 when it peaked at 35.9%.
+Qantas' market share has remained fairly steady over the same period, ranging from a high of 44.4% in 2003 to a low of 37.5% in 2005 and is currently just over 42%.